March of the Living: Response to the October 7 attacks on Israel

-Canadian Polish Holocaust survivor Nate Leipciger also spoke at the 2024 ceremony and lit a memorial torch, saying, "my name is Nate Leipciger I am 96 years old….
-I am marching with you on the 20th March and I hope this is not the last one for me.
+Canadian Polish Holocaust survivor Nate Leipciger also spoke at the 2024 ceremony and lit a memorial torch, saying, "My name is Nate Leipciger.
+I am 96 years old. [ … ] I am marching with you on the 20th march and I hope this is not the last one for me.
 I stood on this ramp 81 years ago.
-Everyday could have been my death.
+Every day could have been my death.
 My family's ashes are spread over all this land.
 Remember - Jewish rights are also human rights!
-Yes, I repeat, it's important.
-Jewish rights are also human rights!
-Stand up to antisemitism and fight hate and falsehood where you are.
-And: Never Means Now!
-Am Yisrael Chai!"
+Yes, I repeat, it's important: Jewish rights are also human rights!
+Stand up to antisemitism and fight hate and falsehood wherever you are.
+And, never means now!"

 In May 2024, Shmuel Rosenman, co-founder and Chairman of March of the Living, speaking in Krakow, Poland, stated: "The Holocaust remains the most unique and unprecedented tragedy in Jewish and human history.
-But the events of October 7th, 2023, remind of this grim fact: Those same motivations, those same evil intentions, and false accusations that led to the Shoah – they are still with us today, in full force, and in full display."
+But the events of October 7th, 2023, remind of this grim fact: those same motivations, those same evil intentions, and false accusations that led to the Shoah – they are still with us today, in full force, and in full display."

-Phyllis Greenberg Heideman, President of International March of the Living stated in late 2024: "For over three decades, the International March of the Living has memorialized victims of the Holocaust and paid tribute to survivors by retracing their footsteps with marches in cities across Europe.
-Last year, on Holocaust Remembrance Day, a delegation of survivors of the October 7 massacre led the 2024 International March of the Living from Auschwitz to Birkenau, highlighting the connection between the events of the Holocaust and those of October 7, recognizing the continuum of antisemitism we face as a people.
-"Just as the Jewish people rose from the ashes of the Holocaust, we will rise from the ashes of October 7," Heideman quoted Holocaust survivor Bella Haim who also joined the 2024 March of the Living."
+Phyllis Greenberg Heideman, President of International March of the Living, stated in late 2024, "Last year, on Holocaust Remembrance Day, a delegation of survivors of the October 7 massacre led the 2024 International March of the Living from Auschwitz to Birkenau, highlighting the connection between the events of the Holocaust and those of October 7, recognizing the continuum of antisemitism we face as a people.
+Just as the Jewish people rose from the ashes of the Holocaust, we will rise from the ashes of October 7," quoting Holocaust survivor Bella Haim, who also joined the 2024 March of the Living."